Marathon-fan/CS504-Homework1/README.md

 ## 2.2 step 2 -- java -jar Running-Information-Analysis-Service-1.0.0.BUILD-SNAPSHOT.jar
 1) install java 8
-2) download Running-Information-Analysis-Service-1.0.0.BUILD-SNAPSHOT.jar
+2) download "/jar/Running-Information-Analysis-Service-1.0.0.BUILD-SNAPSHOT.jar"
 3) use "java -jar Running-Information-Analysis-Service-1.0.0.BUILD-SNAPSHOT.jar" to launch the programme

 ## 2.3 step 3 -- use browser to test REST APIs
 1) visit the following address to see data in Json format(all the data are in descendinging order of heartRate and each page show two pieces of data)
 "http://localhost:8080/findAllDisplayWithPage/x" where x is the page number(between 0 and 6)
-2) use the following address to delete data "http://localhost:8080//deleteByRunningId/x" where x is the runningId(between 1 and 14)
+2) use the following address to delete data
+"http://localhost:8080//deleteByRunningId/x" where x is the runningId(between 1 and 14)

 # 3 source files(Spring Boot, mysql, Java, SQL, Intelli IDEA)
+all the source files are located in "/source", please open then using Intelli IDEA